timokoch/dumux-braindiffusion-miniapp/README.md

 * `./dumux-braindiffsion-miniapp/setup.sh`

 to download Dune/DuMux dependencies and configure and build the project.
+It also automatically downloads the required dataset from Zenodo which can take a while.
 The script takes care of this but if you are manually cloning the dependencies make sure to use that branch.